• Skip to main content

 • ×

-The perfect popover recipe made with bits of juicy apple.
-Serve your homemade apple popovers with spiced maple butter for a glorious side dish or treat.
+Apple popovers are the best popover recipe made with bits of juicy apple.
+The batter is made in the blender for easy no-fail preparation.
+Serve your warm popovers with maple butter for a delicious Fall side dish or treat.

-Popovers are a crispy and custardy baked treat made even better with the addition of fall apples and maple butter.
+Apple popovers are a crispy and custardy baked treat made even better with the addition of fall apples and maple butter.
+With just six ingredients, you have a gourmet, chef-approved recipe that is perfect as a side dish or dessert.

 apple popovers on a plaid linen